coreinfra-org/.github/profile/README.md

 An example config structure and demo of the key features of Ansible.
 There are many ways to configure and run Ansible.

-This demo shows one way to manage configuration for inventory, playbooks, roles, variables, plugins, etc. The live demo depends on cloud resources in AWS and other cloud environments.
+This repo shows one way to manage configuration for inventory, playbooks, roles, variables, plugins, etc. The live demo depends on cloud resources in AWS and other cloud environments.